 Professional treatment is so important.
 Please don't skip this vital step.

-At The Evergreen at Northpoint, we know how valuable Darvon treatment is.
+At Northpoint Evergreen Bellevue, we know how valuable Darvon treatment is.
 We've seen so many patients be successful with professional rehab.
 These are individuals who thought they had no hope.
 Many of them tried to quit using their medication many times, but they failed.
 With our professional experience we were able to guide them through the entire process.